diogomarv/diogomarv/README.md

 ### Hello! 👋

 - 🔭 I’m currently working on to a startup called Intcom Solutions and carry on my own projects.
-Here you can see one of them at: https://zify.me/
+You can see one of them at: https://zify.me/
 - 🌱 I’m currently learning TypeScript with Angular 2+, TDD, DDD and others project architecture.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/diogomarv/">Linkedin</a>